-Today, you’re going to learn how to set boundaries with narcissistic parents using practical strategies.
+Today, you’re going to learn how to set boundaries with a narcissistic parent using practical strategies.

-How To Tell If Your Parent Is A Narcissistic?
+How To Tell If Your Parent Is Narcissistic?

 Emotional boundaries are the protective emotional limits that we use to define how we regulate our acceptance of how others treat us.